 Risk of dying if not vaccinated in the United States

-- In October 2022 (latest available data), people aged 5 and older vaccinated with an updated (bivalent booster) had 18.6x lower risk of dying from COVID-19.
+- In February 2023 (latest available data), people ages 18 and older vaccinated with an updated (bivalent booster) had 6x lower risk of dying from COVID-19 compared to unvaccinated people, and a 1.4x lower risk of dying from COVID-19 compared to people vaccinated without the updated (bivalent) booster.

 - Please visit the CDC’s COVID Data Tracker for more information about COVID-19 deaths by vaccination status in the United States.